gabefair/Family-Security-Review/README.md

 ### Security

-- [ ] Make sure 2fa is enabled for all financial, social, and critical sites
+- [ ] Make sure 2fa is enabled for all financial, social, and mission-critical sites
 - [ ] Make sure 2fa does not use Text message (SMS)
 - [ ] Make a list of all financial/401k/HSA/retirement/investment/loan Accounts
 - [ ] Make sure financial accounts have correct mailing address